Chat Metadata Pass-Through

 - The

-metadatafield is a free-form JSON object β any key-value pairs are accepted, no enforced schema - Optional β if omitted, the mentor behaves as before
+metadatafield is a free-form JSON object β any key-value pairs are accepted, no enforced schema - Optional β if omitted, the agent behaves as before

 - Persistent per session β send it once and it sticks for the entire conversation